 The National Urban League is an interracial, nonprofit, and nonpartisan community service and civil rights organization.
-Throughout its 65-year history, the League has been committed to the achievement of equal opportunity for all Americans.
-That commitment has been and continues to be carried out through
+Throughout its 65-year history, the League has been committed to the achievement of equal opportunity for all Americaus, That commitment has been and continues to be carried out through a constantly expanding network of 104 affiliates located in 34 states.

 We welcome this opportunity to express the National Urban League's concerns and views on the Law Enforcement Assistance Administration's re-authorizing legislation under consideration by this Subcommittee.
 The thrust of the testimony today will be to emphasize and encourage you to recognize the enormous potential for community involvement, especially minority community involvement, in crime control and prevention.
-Specifically, the League's position is that as this Subcommittee amends the Crime Control Act of 1973, it will recognize that community involvement should be a mandatory and substantial part of LEAA's activity.
+Specifically, the League's position is that as this Subcommittee amends the Crime Control Act of 1978. it will recognize that community involvement should be a mandatory and substantial part of LEAA's activity.

 The "War on Crime" has been one of the few battles in our history in which the black community has not been enlisted.
 Some years ago, the Administration prematurely declared a victory in that war.
-But, then and now, on urban fronts throughout the country, thousands of poor and black people continue to be dispronortionately victimized by crime.
+But, then and now, on urban fronts throughout the country, thousands of poor and black people continue to be disproportionately victimized by crime.
 The lack of black participation in the crime fight has created the false impression that the black community condones crime and protects criminals.
 Crime prevention, however, is a high priority in the black community.
-As the level of crime and fear increases in communities throughout the nation, minority group organizations have exercised leadership. and focused much of their energy on direct involvement in combating crime.
+As the level of crime and fear increases in communities throughout the nation, minority group organizations have exercised leadership and focused much of their energy on direct involvement in combating crime.